 - How much information from you is needed for registration, payment, and use of the VPN service?
 (There are VPNs that require no identifying information whatsoever to register with them.
 Others require only an email address, and even that can be just a “temporary” address.)

 Privacy protection continues via the functionality of the VPN itself:

 - Does the VPN maintain records of your use of its services?
-Is it keeping logs of your traffic, DNS requests, timestamps, bandwidth and IP address?
-The most privacy-oriented VPNs have a strict no-logs policy.
-(I consider a no-logging policy to be requisite.)
+Is it keeping logs of your traffic, DNS requests, timestamps, bandwidth, and IP addresses?
+The most privacy-oriented VPNs have a strict “no-logs” policy.
+(I consider a no-logging policy to be a requisite.)

 - Can the VPN pass privacy tests such as the prevention of DNS leaks and IPv6 leaks?